 Reorganize your blog categories and tags next

 Many bloggers add their blog categories in the top navigation menu or in the sidebar.
-But the more options you give the reader the closer you push them towards analysis paralysis and the further from what you want them to actually do.
+But the more options you give the reader, the closer you push them towards analysis paralysis and the further away from what you actually want them to do.

 The categories and tags should help the reader navigate your blog.

 If your blog were a book, then the categories would be the chapters.
 The tags, on the other hand, would be the book’s index.

 In an ideal world, you would know exactly what topics you will write about even before you start a blog.
 But in practice, this rarely happens.